 Understanding nickel

-Nickel is a whitish, ductile and malleable ferromagnetic metal with the symbol Ni and the atomic number 28.
-Nickel is an excellent conductor of both heat and electricity, is bivalent, and is harder than iron.
-An often sought-after property of nickel is its ability to resist corrosion at even higher temperatures.
-It is frequently associated with coinage but is utilized in various applications, particularly within stainless steel alloys and several other domestic and industrial industries.
+A sought-after property of nickel is its ability to resist corrosion at high temperatures.
+It is frequently associated with coinage but is also used in various other applications, particularly stainless-steel alloys and other domestic/industrial industries.

 According to The Nickel Institute, nickel will immediately alloy with many other metals, including iron, chromium, molybdenum, and copper.
-Alloying nickel with other materials creates metals resistant to corrosion and maintain exceptional high-temperature strength and other unique properties, such as shape memory and low amounts of expansion.
+Alloying nickel with other materials creates metals resistant to corrosion and maintains exceptional high-temperature strength along with other unique properties, such as shape memory and low expansion.

 There are several different variations of nickel products, the most common being: